nghuyenthevinh2000/bitcoin-playground/knowledge/musig.md

 **PERSONAL RECOMMENDATION**: reader should spend 1 hour to figure out how this challenge factor can help safe guard against key cancellation attack.

+3. MuSig works for n of n only?